Norse funeral: Summary

 Ibn Fadlan reports also what he observed for burials for those not of high status or wealth.
 He says that when a poor person dies, he is cremated in a small boat built by his fellows.
 When a slave dies, the dogs and carrion fowl devour the body.
 When a robber or thief dies, his body is hung on a tree and left there until the wind and rain dismember it.

 He then gives a detailed account of the burial he witnessed of a great man.
 In such a case, Ibn Fadlān says that a third of his wealth is inherited by his family, a third pays for the funeral clothes, and a third pays for nabīdh (an alcoholic drink) to be drunk at the cremation.

 The dead chieftain was put in a temporary grave with nābidh, fruit, and a drum, which was covered for ten days until they had sewn new clothes for him.
 Ibn Fadlān says that the dead man's family ask his slave girls and young slave boys for a volunteer to die with him; "usually, it is the slave girls who offer to die".
-A woman volunteered and was continually accompanied by two slave girls, daughters of the Angel of Death, being given a great amount of intoxicating drinks while she sang happily.
+A woman volunteered and was continually accompanied by two slave girls, daughters of an old woman referred to as the "Angel of Death", being given a great amount of intoxicating drinks while she sang happily.
 When the time had arrived for cremation, they pulled his boat ashore from the river and put it on a platform of wood.

 They made a richly furnished bed for the dead chieftain on the ship.
-Thereafter, an old woman referred to as the "Angel of Death" put cushions on the bed.
+Thereafter, Angel of Death put cushions on the bed.
 Then they disinterred the chieftain and dressed him in the new clothes.
 The chieftain was sat on his bed with nābidh, fruit, basil, bread, meat, and onions about him.

 Then they cut a dog in two and threw the halves into the boat, and placed the man's weapons beside him.
 They had two horses run themselves sweaty, cut them to pieces, and threw the meat into the ship.
 Finally, they killed two cows, a hen and a cock, and did the same with them.